unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 # Browser Resolution How-to

 This document describe a recommended way to resolve blockchain domain within a classical HTTP Web Browser or a Dapp Browser.
+The document assumes that one having a basic understanding of how domain records are retrieved in general.
+See [Domain Resolution](./ARCHITECTURE.md#domain-resolution)

 ## End user features